-Toronto Hydro's investment activities are governed by the terms of the Shareholder Direction and by the terms of the Corporation's Treasury Policy.
-The Corporation's Treasury Policy was adopted by the Board, is administered by LDC's Treasury Department and overseen by the Corporation's CFO.
-The primary objective of the Treasury Policy is the implementation of appropriate and effective short-term cash management, investment and borrowing strategies required to manage all corporate funds and related financial risks.
-The Treasury Policy includes specific operational rules, procedures and benchmarks relating to cash management, liquidity, investments, foreign exchange hedging, borrowing of funds, interest rate risk management, investor relations and corporate debt financing.
+Toronto Hydro's investment activities are governed by the terms of the Shareholder Direction and by the terms of the Corporation's Treasury Policies.
+The Corporation's Treasury Policies were adopted by the Board, are administered by LDC's Treasury Department and overseen by the Corporation's CFO.
+The primary objective of the Treasury Policies is the implementation of appropriate and effective short-term cash management, investment and borrowing strategies as required to manage all corporate funds and related financial risks.
+The Treasury Policies include specific operational rules, procedures and benchmarks relating to cash management, liquidity, investments, foreign exchange hedging, borrowing of funds, interest rate risk management, investor relations and corporate debt financing.